Up, Up and Away

 Away We Go

-The French brothers Joseph-Michel and Jacques-Étienne Montgolfier developed a hot-air balloon in Annonay, Ardèche, France, and demonstrated it publicly on September 19, 1783, making an unmanned flight lasting 10 minutes.
-After experimenting with unmanned balloons and flights with animals, the first balloon flight with humans aboard, a tethered flight, performed on or around October 15, 1783, by Jean-Francois Pilatre de Rozier, who made at least one tethered flight from the yard of the Reveillon workshop in the Faubourg Saint-Antoine.
-Later that same day, Pilatre de Rozier became the second human to ascend into the air, reaching an altitude of 26 m (85 ft), the length of the tether.
-The first free flight with human passengers was made a few weeks later, on November 21, 1783.
-King Louis XVI had originally decreed that condemned criminals would be the first pilots, but de Rozier, along with Marquis François d'Arlandes, petitioned successfully for the honor.
+The French brothers, Joseph-Michel and Jacques-Étienne Montgolfier, ingeniously developed a remarkable hot-air balloon in the charming town of Annonay, located in the Ardèche region of France.
+They demonstrated this incredible invention publicly on September 19, 1783, achieving an unmanned flight that lasted an impressive 10 minutes.
+After undergoing a series of experiments involving unmanned balloons and even sending animals into the sky, the first balloon flight with humans aboard took place on or around October 15, 1783.
+This significant tethered flight was performed by the intrepid Jean-Francois Pilatre de Rozier, who made at least one tethered ascent from the yard of the impressive Reveillon workshop in the bustling Faubourg Saint-Antoine area.
+Remarkably, later that same day, Pilatre de Rozier made history by becoming the second human to rise into the air, reaching an altitude of 26 meters (85 feet), the precise length of the tether he was connected to.
+A few weeks later, on November 21, 1783, the world witnessed the very first free flight with human passengers.
+Though King Louis XVI had originally decreed that condemned criminals would be the first pilots, de Rozier, along with his companion Marquis François d'Arlandes, successfully petitioned for the honor themselves.

 Location: Erie, Colorado